gitter-badger/amplifier-1/README.md

-# amplifier
+# Amplifier

-Amplifier ASPNET Framework
+Amplifier is a application framework designed for small and medium-sized modern applications using ASPNET MVC.